Teneo: 2021–2022

+2023 - present

 In early January 2023, Teneo announced the appointment of Geoff Morrell to the role of the President of Global Strategy & Communications.
 He formally served in executive positions of communications at Disney, BP, and the Deputy Assistant Secretary of Defense for Public Affairs and the Press Secretary for the US Department of Defense.
+Teneo purchased the PR firm Tulchan in the United Kingdom in January.
+Also early in 2023, Teneo opened an office in Amsterdam, Netherlands.
+In 2024, Teneo received $4.7 million by the authoritarian regime in Azerbaijan to manage publicity for Azerbaijan hosting COP29.

+In July 2025, Bloomberg reported that Teneo was on track to have annual revenues of $750 million, doubled from 2021.
+Teneo invested in the sports advisory firm Altius8 in July 2025, also acquiring the Australia business restructuring services unit of the auditing firm PwC.
+At the time, Teneo's financial advisory division had 600 employees.
+After an investment round in August 2025, Teneo's value was estimated at about $2.3 billion, up from $750 million in 2019.
+CVC Capital Partners remained the majority shareholder, while co-founder Paul Keary remained CEO.

-Senior Advisors
+Senior advisors

 Teneo is known for hiring top-level former politicians as senior advisors, including Huma Abedin at the time she was the top advisor to Secretary of State Hillary Clinton; former Speaker of the House Paul Ryan; former Senate Majority Leader George J. Mitchell; and former Senator Chris Dodd, a top advisor to President Joe Biden.